CentralCollege/vendor-templates/readme.md

 ## One Column Template
 The one column template folder includes minified and unminified CSS, minified and unminified JavaScript and an index.html file.
 To use this template, only the `index.html` and the `main.min.css` files are required.
 The JavaScript is included at the base of the index.html file to minimize http requests.

+## Email Template
+The email folder contains a copy of the template that is used by our email provider Emma.
+All images are linked off of their servers.